merlinz01/windowscalendarcreator/README.md

 Put photo credits in `picture-credits.txt`.

-In the project directory, run `python calendar.py`.
+In File Explorer, right-click in the project folder and select *Open in Terminal* (or open Windows Terminal and run `cd C:\path\to\project\folder`).
+Then run `python calendar.py` to run the calendar generator program.

 A dialog will pop up asking you to where to save the file.
 Enter a filename and click Save.